bbc/tams/docs/adr/xxxx-source-collected_by-query-parameter.md

 ---
 status: "draft"
 ---
-# Add the ability to query sources without a collected_by value
+# Ability to query for Sources without a collected_by value

 ## Context and Problem Statement

 Currently at the Source level there is no filtering on the `collected_by` field.
-When vendors are building systems which list content stored in TAMS then they are only looking for the sources at the top of the content tree.
+When vendors are building systems which list content stored in TAMS then they are only looking for the Sources at the top of the content tree.
 In many cases this is the multi-Source, however due to single essence (eg audio only) workflows then this is not a reliable method of finding the top level content.
 To achieve this they must go through every result and look to see if the `collected_by `field is missing as this then indicates that it is the top of a Source collection.
 This process can also throw any form of sensible pagination in a client application as when requesting content from the TAMS API it is not known how many results will be retained or discarded.